WILD GARLIC

 Zest and juice from half a lemon(optional)

-150 ml of rapeseed oil (we used less as don’t like pesto really oily.)
-I have also used vegetable oil when we had no alternative.
+150 ml of cold pressed rapeseed oil ( or any rapeseed oil).
+We used less as I don’t like pesto really oily.
+In the past I have also used vegetable oil when we had no alternative.

 Grind of pepper.